fbpx Skip to main content

 Allison stopped by our house last week to give our daughter cupcakes and say goodbye, and I literally cried with appreciation for what an amazing speech therapist she has been.
 She has been our daughter's biggest champion.
 The new families that she will work with this year are lucky to have her.

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Alicia Perez-Katz ★★★★★ 3 years ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Alicia Perez-Katz ★★★★★ 4 years ago

 Sydney was great!
 Our son was sad to end his sessions with her, which says a lot.
 We appreciated her honest assessment of his skill level, and he now has materials to self monitor and practice.
 Thank you!

-• Feeding Evaluation Therapy Westchester, Brooklyn Letters Kristin Ames ★★★★★ 4 years ago
+• Feeding Evaluation Therapy in Westchester County, Brooklyn Letters Kristin Ames ★★★★★ 4 years ago

 Our experience with Theo was terrific.
 Theo was great with my son.
 He developed a positive relationship with him based on sincerity, respect, trust and a deep personal connection.
 In their lessons, Theo was encouraging, creative and kind. … More He helped our son understand how to differentiate the sounds he made when he spoke, and gave him great exercises to practice every week between lessons.
 Our son was sorry to have the lessons come to an end, but recognized that Theo had helped him as much as possible and it was time for him to stop.
 Theo explained to him (and us) how to keep working to get the last 5%, and encouraged him to keep working on the exercises on his own.
 I have recommended Theo to another parent who noticed my son's improvement and inquired for her own son.